kmaterzok/TrzyszczCMS/docs/TrzyszczCMS.Docs/articles/rules-of-writing-code.md

 # Code indentation

 The indentation between pieces of code should be taken with care.
-Operation of the same type which are repeated line by line should be aligned to each other so readability of the code is achieved.
+Operation of the same type which are repeated line by line should be aligned to each other, so readability of the code will be achieved.

-The example of its applying is presented below:
+The example of applying is presented below:

 ```
 Create.Table(nameof(AuthUser))